- 14. Puning Cave

 If you want a less complicated hike, try Mt.
 Manalmon.
 Your trek will start by passing through Madlum Cave, leading you through a shallow part of Madlum River before you begin to climb the mountain.

 While the climb itself is easier than that of Mt.
 Gola, you’ll still be rewarded with a beautiful view of the Madlum River and Mt.
 Arayat when you reach the summit.
 It could take you roughly two hours to reach the top, so make sure you bring enough water with you.
 If you’re feeling even more adventurous, you can also spend the night here by staying overnight at the campsite near the summit.
+You can also choose to climb both.
+In fact, you can book a Mt.
+Manalmon and Mt.
+Gola twin hike tour.

 You don’t have to climb mountains to experience the park, though.
 You can also choose to explore Madlum Cave itself, which takes its name from the Kapampangan term for dark, “madalalumdum.”
 During World War II, the cave served as a hideout for Japanese soldiers.